sendgrid/docs/content/docs/glossary/drip-campaign.md

 reputation](https://sendgrid.com/blog/what-is-a-domain-reputation/), cultivate customer satisfaction, and increase customer retention.

 <call-out>

 Interested in sending automated drip campaigns?
-Doing so is ismple with SendGrid Automation, a new offering that's currently in beta among select users.
+Doing so is simple with SendGrid Automation, a new offering that's currently in beta among select users.
 [Visit SendGrid.com](https://sendgrid.com/solutions/marketing-automation/) to learn more and be added to the waitlist.

 </call-out>